OpenEvalProject/evals/manuscripts/elife-43959/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/43959/elife-43959-fig3-v1.jpg)

-**Figure 3.:** gacA deletion strain and upregulated in a ΔesnD deletion strain.Full RNAseq expression data are in Supplementary file 1 (A) Comparison of all genes expressed in WT vs ΔgacA deletion strain.
+**Figure 3.:** Full RNAseq expression data are in Supplementary file 1 (A) Comparison of all genes expressed in WT vs ΔgacA deletion strain.
 Each dot represents expression of a gene; red dots highlight GEMM-1b regulated genes.
 Dotted and dashed lines indicate 2- and 4-fold expression differences.
 Most GEMM-1b regulated genes have at least 2–4 fold decrease in expression compared to WT.
 (B) Comparison of all genes expressed in WT vs. a ΔesnD deletion strain, labeled as in part A).
 Most GEMM-1b regulated genes have at least a 2-fold increase in expression compared to WT.
 (C) GEMM-1b riboswitch transcripts are decreased in a ΔgacA deletion and increased in a ΔesnD deletion compared to WT.
 GEMM-1b sequences are listed by the first gene locus tag they regulate.
 Some genes have tandem GEMM-1b sequences upstream, these are labeled by their locus tags followed by ‘a’ and ‘b’.
 (D) RNAseq reads from WT, ΔgacA, and ΔesnD mapped to the upstream region of GSU1761 (top) and GSU2885 (bottom).
 GSU2885 is an example of a gene that is regulated by tandem riboswitches.
 Genes are not drawn to scale with the riboswitch sequences.
-RNAseq data are generated from biological replicates (n = 2).10.7554/eLife.43959.007Figure 3—source data 1.
+RNAseq data are generated from biological replicates (n = 2).

 In contrast, cells lacking esnD showed a ~2 fold increase in expression of these same genes controlled by cGAMP-responsive riboswitches (Figure 3B).
 Every gene that showed a decrease in expression due to gacA deletion also showed an increase due to ∆esnD.
 The smallest effect was in the operon containing OmcST, which was previously reported to contain a riboswitch sensitive to both cGAMP and cdiG (Kellenberger et al., 2015).
 Interestingly, some hypothetical genes (GSU0919, GSU3250, and GSU3409), and the entire operon for the multiheme cytochrome OmcZ were downregulated in both ∆gacA and ∆esnD despite a lack of known riboswitch sequences, suggesting additional modes for cyclic dinucleotide regulation.
 As OmcZ is known to be essential for growth in electrode biofilms (Nevin et al., 2009), the unexpected decrease in OmcZ due to gacA deletion likely explains the lag in electrode growth seen in Figure 1C.
 This effect may be due to minor contribution by GacA to cdiG levels or from pleiotropic effects from cGAMP signaling or its many downstream effectors.